Call Detail

 Artists are responsible for:

-Shipping can be costly—please research expenses in advance.
-NCECA cannot provide additional funding beyond what is laid out in the Shipping Reimbursement section.
+Shipping expenses can be significant.
+Artists are strongly encouraged to research and budget all shipping-related costs in advance.
+NCECA cannot provide funding beyond the support outlined in the Shipping Reimbursement section of this prospectus.

-Please note: NCECA, its agents, and representatives are not responsible for loss, theft, or damage.
-Artists may file claims with the insured venue or transit company as applicable.
+Please note that NCECA, its agents, and representatives are not responsible for loss, theft, or damage to artwork.
+Artists may file claims with the insured venue or shipping carrier, as applicable.

-If work is damaged during shipping, replacement work may not be accepted.
+If artwork is damaged during transit, replacement work may not be accepted.

 SHIPPING REIMBURSEMENT